bentoml/BentoML/docs/source/bentocloud/how-tos/deploy-bentos.rst

 .. warning::

-   You can't recover a deployment after deleting it.
+   You can't recover a Deployment after deleting it.
 This action is irreversible.

 For more information about ``bentoml deployment``, see :doc:`/reference/cli`.